AdobeDocs/experience-manager-cloud-service.en/help/operations/backup.md

 ## Overview {#overview}

-Cloud Manager's self-service restore process copies data from Adobe backup and restores it to its original environment.
+Cloud Manager's self-service restore process copies data from Adobe system backups and restores it to its original environment.
 A restore is performed to return data that has been lost, damaged, or accidentally deleted to its original condition.

 The restore process only affects content, leaving your code and version of AEM unchanged.
 You can initiate a restore operation of individual environments at any time.